Nold360/heqet/docs/Filestructure.md

 # Directory & Filestructure

-The configuration is seperated in different files & directories:
  * `projects/` - This directory contains all your Application/Project config
   * `name-of-project/` - This directory name represents the name of our project
     * `project.yaml` - The most important config, containing all our applications of this project